 The Engine Room building, and attached Principal Keepers cottage, which now houses the RSPB Scotland office, was built in 1905/06 at the same time as the Foghorn Tower was constructed.
 The addition of the Foghorn and the engines required to power it, required an additional Keeper to be stationed at Sumburgh Head.
 Needless to say, the Principle Keeper was entitled to the brand new house!

-Reciever tanks The large receiver tanks in the Engine Room are used to store the compressed air required to sound the Foghorn.
+Receiver tanks which store compressed air display information on the perils of the sea around Sumburgh The large receiver tanks in the Engine Room are used to store the compressed air required to sound the Foghorn.
 Information panels on here highlight the dangers that are ever present to mariners around Sumburgh Head, even in modern times.

 Modern technology plays an important part in safety at sea, and Sumburgh Head is part of a network of 14 ground-based reference stations which provide transmissions for Differential Global Positioning Systems (DGPS).
 This is a satellite system which is provided to mariners for navigation purposes.
 Sumburgh also transmits messages to ships with details of the light name and position, which is an added safety mesaure for vessels who are not famliar with the area.
 Visitors can see this Automatic Identification System (AIS) in action in the Engine Room, where all vessels in the seas around Sumburgh Head can be tracked live on screen.